How to Respond to Google Business Reviews:

 Compensatory action in your response to negative customer reviews could mean the difference between simply satisfying your customer and actually retaining them.

-Once You’re Ready to Respond to the Negative Review
+Once You’re Ready to Respond to the Negative Customer Review

 Now that you’ve achieved the right mindset and gathered the important information, you’re ready to actually respond to the unhappy customer on Google.